AFE-Data/afe-data/README.md

 ### Introduction
 In this repository, the available data consists of (1) AFE-101, (2) AgeingDroid, and (3) all evaluation data.
-AFE-101 contains all AFE issues confirmed by ageing users and the whole study results; AgeingDroid includes an executable .jar file AgeingDroid and the source code of UITraverser and IssueDetector.
+AFE-101 contains all AFE issues confirmed by ageing users and the whole study results; AgeingDroid includes an executable .jar file AgeingDroid and the source code of UITraverser and IssueDetector;
 Our evaluation data is composed of the information of experimental subjects and detailed experimental results (including newly confirmed AFE issues).

 ### Dataset AFE-101
-Here, we list the examples of AFE issues that are confirmed by ageing users, and you can obtain the complete data at the following website: https://terabox.com/s/1cupUChtZW62DgHHG_MESMA
+Here, we list the examples of AFE issues in mobile app Himalayan, and you can obtain the complete data at the following website: https://terabox.com/s/1cupUChtZW62DgHHG_MESMA

 ### AgeingDroid